-Applying for a B2 Visitor Visa while your I-130 is Pending Via Consular Processing
+Applying for a B2 Visitor Visa while your Marriage Based I-130 is Pending Via Consular Processing

 The purpose of this article is to provide guidance to people wishing to apply for visitor visas while their immigrant cases for Green Cards are processing.
 Because the US Consulate denial rates are so high for people who apply for visitor visas while their Form I-130 petitions are pending, our law firm does not offer B1/B2 visa application services.
-We only provide services for Form I-130 filing and all other family based Green Card petitions.
-Most people living abroad hire local services to apply for the visitor visa at their nearest US Consulate.
+We only provide services for Form I-130 filing and all other Green Card petitions for spouses based on marriage and for eligible family members.
+Most people living abroad hire local services to apply for a visitor visa at their nearest US Consulate.

 What is a B2 visa (Non-Immigrant Visa)